Last Updated on December 27, 2022 by admin

 14. Wear Comfortable Shoes

-You might see influencers walking around Paris in high heels, but we wouldn’t suggest it.
+You might see fashion influencers walking around Paris in high heels, but we wouldn’t suggest it.
 You’ll be walking a lot of miles, so choose shoes that you know are comfortable.
-I’ve linked the shoes that I’ve used abroad, as well as a pair of sandals that are super comfortable.
-I’ve worn my Tevas all over Europe, and they have been great!
 (Also pack bandaids just in case.
 You don’t want to get a blister on vacation.)

 15. Pack a Voltage Converter